by Suzanne Grosser

 You will get better.
+You will be better.
 Post traumatic stress disorder can be overcome.
 You will get your life back.
 Not the same one you had before, of course.
 That life belongs to who you used to be.
 You are not that person anymore.
 That’s the truth too: you are not the same person you were before.
 You know too much.
+You think differently now.

 You thought the world was a safe place.

 The wind might blow, but it never took everything you owned, away from you.
 And then it did.
 On the news, they called it a natural disaster, but it did not seem at all natural to you.